 Blueberry has a famous reputation as a superfood, mainly for its rich amounts of antioxidants.
 The anthocyanidins within are said to be anti-cancerous.
 The fruits are known to kill microbes in the urinary tract.

-Blueberry roots, where the antioxidants are formed, and the leaves, which are very rich in manganese (important nutrient for brain function), can both be infused into a tea.
+Blueberry roots, where the antioxidants are formed, and the leaves, which are very rich in manganese (an important nutrient for brain function), can both be infused into a tea.

-Blueberry tea has insulin-like properties, it helps regulate glucose level.
+Blueberry tea has insulin-like properties, it helps regulate glucose levels.
 It can also clean the blood and help lower cholesterol levels.

 How to find Blueberries: